indeedeng/imhotep-builder-jira/README.md

 This becomes complicated when you've heavily customized JIRA, as we have at Indeed.
 All the built-in JIRA fields are represented by POJOs matching the field names that come back from the API.
 But there are artifacts of several different attempts to handle custom fields.
 To make this more complicated, some custom fields are either parsed weirdly or transformed.
-It's not as simple as just taking a value from a field and put it somewhere else.
+It's not as simple as just taking a value from a field and putting it somewhere else.

-The correct and best way to do this is to define these values in a .json file (see `src/main/resources/customfields/example-custom-fields.json`).
+The correct and best way to do this is to define these values in a .json file (see [src/main/resources/customfields/example-custom-fields.json](https://github.com/indeedeng/imhotep-builder-jira/blob/master/src/main/resources/customfields/example-custom-fields.json)).
 We have some examples of older code-based ways of custom field handling in this codebase (TODO: reference examples).
 We should clean up the older ways to use the JSON approach instead.
 Creating a new, simple field should be as easy as including another definition in a .json file.
-More complicated fields may required defining new types of transformations.
+More complicated fields may require defining new types of transformations.
 The principle value of this approach is that it lets us support different custom fields for different JIRA instances.

 # Jiraissues Index
 The jiraissues index is a daily snapshot of a JIRA ticket/issue's current state where each document is a unique issue.
-Jiraissues compliements jiraactions by making up for jiraactions' weakness of not being able to see the current state of an issue until it gets updated/changed.
+Jiraissues compliments jiraactions by making up for jiraactions' weakness of not being able to see the current state of an issue until it gets updated/changed.
 This index runs alongside jiraactions but will upload a separate TSV file into its own index.

 # Jiraissues Architecture